RekerLab/ActiveDelta/Results/README.md

 * Provides results for 3 repeats of random molecule selection for 200 iterations starting from 2 random molecules.

 #### Plotting
-* Contains results from first repeat of active learning with SMILES, true value, predicted value, and iteration result was added - used for t-SNE.
+* Contains results from first repeat of active learning with SMILES, true value, predicted value, and the iteration each molecule was added for the three models and random selection.
+These results are used for the plotting of chemical space through t-SNE.